Savings Deposit Insurance Fund of Turkey

 The Savings Deposit Insurance Fund of Turkey (Tasarruf Mevduatı Sigorta Fonu), a.k.a.
 TMSF in abbreviated form, is the governing body concerned with matters of fund management and insurance in the Turkish banking system.
+In recent years, it has expanded its remit to include the administration and sale of assets belonging to companies placed under state trusteeship.
+The TMSF has become a major state holding entity, temporarily managing more than a thousand companies across multiple sectors as part of legal and financial investigations.